Suspected gunman in custody after Atlanta church shooting

 "He did not put up a fight," he said.

-As many as 25 people were inside the church when Palmer walked into the service and began shooting, Lester said.
-He fled the scene in a car.
+As many as 25 people were inside the church when Palmer was said to have walked calmly into the service and begin shooting, Lester said.
+He then turned around and walked out, driving away in a car.

 Police identified the victim as Greg McDowell, a church member and volunteer.
-McDowell, 39, was taken to a local hospital and later pronounced dead, Lester said.
+McDowell, 39, was taken to a local hospital and later pronounced dead, Lester added.

-No one else attending the prayer service was injured or wounded.
+No other people attending the prayer service were injured or wounded.
 Police were trying to determine a motive in the shooting.

-Palmer was charged with homicide and possession of a firearm during the commission of a homicide, and additional charges are pending, Lester said.

-The church, one of the largest in the United States, is led by the Reverend Creflo Dollar, a prominent black preacher.
-Dollar was not at the church at the time of the shooting.
+The church, one of the largest in the United States, is led by the Reverend Creflo Dollar, a prominent African-American preacher.
+Dollar was not at the church at the time of the shooting, Lester said.

 Earlier this year, Dollar was arrested on domestic violence charges stemming from an alleged assault on his teenage daughter.
 He denied the charges from the pulpit in June.